wtwingate/conway/README.md

 # conway

-"Play" Conway's Game of Life in the browser
+Play(?)
+Conway's Game of Life in the browser!